 A lot of ISPs have a Feedback Loop to catch spam however, iCloud does not have a Feedback Loop.
 As a result, they highly recommend to:

 - Periodically suppress inactive or disengaged subscribers from your mailing list.

 - Honor unsubscribe requests as soon as possible.

 TO see all the other guidelines provided by Apple, head over their website here.

 Hotmail/Outlook Email Guidelines

 The last major ISP that we’ll cover here is Hotmail/Outlook.
 To get the best deliverability you want to adhere to the following policies set up by outlook themselves:

-They brake their policies into the following sections
+They break their policies into the following sections:

 General Microsoft Policies